 How do I get started today with treatment for my postpartum hair loss?

 During pregnancy, many patients find that their hair is thicker and fuller than ever before.
-Still, afterward, between 40 and 50% of women postpartum may experience the alarming condition of postpartum hair loss.
-Hormonal changes during pregnancy and the postpartum period can lead to excessive shedding and loss of hair.
-Luckily, postpartum hair loss is usually a temporary condition, and there are many hair restoration treatment options available at Dr. Green’s private dermatology office that can help promote thicker, fuller, healthier hair, including topical rogaine and platelet-rich plasmas (PRP) treatment.
-Patients can also consult Dr. Green for the best hair care treatments that will reduce the appearance of excessive shedding until the hair growth cycle returns to normal, including the right shampoo and conditioner for everyday use.
+During pregnancy, many patients find their hair thicker and fuller than ever before.
+However, after giving birth, between 40% and 50% of women may experience the concerning condition of postpartum hair loss.
+Hormonal changes during pregnancy and the postpartum period can result in excessive shedding and hair loss in the months following childbirth.
+Fortunately, postpartum hair loss is typically a temporary condition.
+For those who continue experiencing hair loss, Dr. Green’s private dermatology office offers various hair restoration treatment options to promote thicker, fuller, and healthier hair, including topical Rogaine and platelet-rich plasma (PRP) treatment.
+Patients can also consult Dr. Green for the most effective hair care treatments to minimize the appearance of excessive shedding until the hair growth cycle normalizes, including suitable shampoos and conditioners for everyday use.

-Dr. Michele Green is an internationally renowned expert in treating hair loss, whether it is postpartum hair loss or hair loss related to other hormonal or metabolic changes.
-Dr. Green is a specialist in hair loss treatments, including Platelet Rich Plasma (PRP), and customizes each patient’s treatment plan to suit their particular needs and goals best.
-She is consistently identified as one of New York’s best healthcare providers by Castle Connolly, New York Magazine, and Super Doctors for her dedication to her patients and expertise.
-It is important to address the first signs of hair thinning early on in order to achieve optimal results.
+Dr. Michele Green is an internationally recognized expert in treating hair loss, whether it’s related to postpartum changes or other hormonal or metabolic shifts.
+Dr. Green specializes in hair loss treatments, including Platelet Rich Plasma (PRP), and she customizes each patient’s treatment plan to meet their specific needs and goals best.
+She is consistently recognized as one of New York’s top healthcare providers by Castle Connolly, New York Magazine, and Super Doctors for her commitment to her patients and her expertise.
+Addressing the early signs of hair thinning is crucial for achieving optimal results.
 If you are experiencing postpartum hair loss or other types of hair loss, please schedule a consultation with Dr. Michele Green today by calling (212) 535-3088 or contacting her online.

 Related Topics